qasimwarraich/cli-tutor/src/lesson/lessons/lesson3.md

 Notice the two additional results on the top `.` and `..`, these are shorthand for **current directory** and **parent directory** (the directory above the current) respectively.

+This is not to be confused with when a `.` is the first character of a filename, this indicates a "hidden file".
+**e.g.**: `.hiddenfile.txt`

+The `ls -a` command also displays these "dotfiles" because of the `-a` flag.

 Type `n` or `next` and hit enter to continue.

 ## Changing Directory